Why Investing in Employee Development is Essential for Retention

 Improved Employee Engagement:

-Increased Performances:
+Increased Performance:

 When you create training and development opportunities, employees will perform their jobs at higher levels.
 Leading to increased efficiency, improved quality of work, and better overall performance.